 4.1.1.
-A notice of intention to hold an election or plebiscite and a call for nominees to open positions (if required) is sent to all members of the party regardless of eligibility with the agenda for the meeting.
+A notice of intention to hold an election or plebiscite and a call for nominees to open positions (if required) including a link to the nomination form as specified in the by-laws is sent to all members of the party regardless of eligibility at least 4 weeks prior to the State Council meeting.